Strategies to Generate Procurement Cost Savings

 3. Make use of e-procurement tools

-E-procurement tools like an online marketplace or reverse auction can help you get the best prices from suppliers.
+E-procurement tools like eSourcing, contract and supplier management or a reverse auction can help you get the best prices from suppliers.
 These platforms allow you to compare prices from multiple suppliers and choose the one that offers the best value for money.

 How to generate procurement cost savings